racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/DebugScript.md

 @metadata title=Debug Scripts
 @metadata tagstring=debug script pdb shell breakpoint

-#How to Debug PyLabs Scripts
+#How to Debug Pylabs Scripts

-When creating PyLabs scripts, it is possible that you need to debug some errors.
+When creating Pylabs scripts, it is possible that you need to debug some errors.
 In that case you have two options:

 * via the Q-Shell: open a Q-Shell via your script, all data used/created via your script is then available in the Q-Shell
 * via debug breakpoints: set breakpoints in your script to start an interactive debugger